bids-standard/bids-specification/src/derivatives/introduction.md

 # BIDS Derivatives

-Derivatives are outputs of common processing pipelines, capturing data and meta-data sufficient for a researcher to understand and (critically) reuse those outputs in subsequent processing.
+[Derivatives datasets](../glossary.md#derivative-common_principles) are outputs of common processing pipelines, capturing data and meta-data sufficient for a researcher to understand and (critically) reuse those outputs in subsequent processing.
 Standardizing derivatives is motivated by use cases where formalized machine-readable access to processed data enables higher-level processing.

-The following sections cover additions to and divergences from raw BIDS.
+The following sections cover additions to and divergences from [raw BIDS datasets](../glossary.md#raw-common_principles).

 Examples: